How To Spot A Fake Sportsbook?

 Fake sportsbooks can con you out of your money and personal information; you may even fall victim to identity theft.
 To avoid getting ripped off by these scam sites, it’s important to know how to tell a fake sportsbook from a legitimate one.

-Check that the site has a proper license, look out for unrealistic bonuses, and pay attention to the speeds of their payouts.
+Check that the site has a proper license, as casinos without a license are particularly risky.
+Look out for unrealistic bonuses, and pay attention to the speeds of their payouts.
 If something feels off about a sportsbook, trust your instincts and do some research to prevent the risk of getting scammed.

 FAQs